-The Board held 13 Board meetings during the year.
-The number of meetings of the Company's Board of Directors and of each Board Committee held during the year ended 30 June 2015, and the number of meetings attended by each Director, is disclosed in the Directors' Report on page 18.
-During the 2014-15 period two Board meetings were held at the Company's USA office in Irvine, California, including a tour of the facilities and visits to major local customers.
+The Board held 14 Board meetings during the year.
+The number of meetings of the Company's Board of Directors and of each Board Committee held during the year ended 30 June 2017, and the number of meetings attended by each Director, is disclosed in the Directors' Report on page 14.
+During the 2016-17 financial year three Board meetings were held at the Company's USA office in Irvine, California.